Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Limitations

 \section{Limitations}

-\paragraph{Weak supervision from video transcripts.} We use the weakly supervised time signal from automatically generated video transcripts and no manual annotations.
+\mysubsection{Weak supervision from video transcripts.} We use the weakly supervised time signal from automatically generated video transcripts without manual annotations.
 This allows for no limits in scale at the cost of some noise.
-To reduce the noise, we use multiple (10) videos to obtain the temporal action information and perform various filtering steps as described in the Quality Assurance subsection.
-Furthermore, the time information is used only to find the co-occurrence information between actions, not the actual time location of the actions; therefore, it is not necessary to be very precise.
+To reduce the noise, we use multiple (up to 10) videos to obtain the temporal action information and perform various filtering steps described in the Quality Assurance subsection.
+Furthermore, the time information is used only to find the co-occurrence information between actions, not the actual time location of the actions; therefore, it is not necessary to be clear-cut.

-\mysubsection{Directed vs. Undirected graph representations.} A directed graph also captures the order between the actions, which can be used in a future work direction for action prediction applications.
+\mysubsection{Directed vs\onedot{} Undirected graph representations.} A directed graph also captures the order between the actions, which can be used in a future work direction for action prediction applications.
 However, an undirected graph is sufficient to obtain co-occurrence information, which suits our goal for our paper.
-We looked into transforming our graph into a directed one, however, we could not do this reliably because the transcripts do not preserve the exact order of the actions.
-This is due to how vloggers choose to verbally describe their routines: e.g. from ``during washing my face, I will wake up'' - it is not trivial to automatically extract the correct/natural order of the actions, as in this case, the result would be incorrect (wash face, then wake up).
-We tried modeling this using time keywords (e.g. ``during'', ``after'', ``before'') but due to the complexity of natural language, we found exceptions and other complex scenarios that could not be modeled automatically.
+We looked into transforming our graph into a directed one.
+However, we could not do this reliably because the transcripts do not preserve the exact order of the actions.
+This is due to how vloggers choose to verbally describe their routines: \eg{} from ``during washing my face, I will wake up'' - it is not trivial to automatically extract the correct/natural order of the actions, as in this case, the result would be incorrect (wash face, then wake up).
+We tried modeling this using time keywords (\eg{}, ``during'', ``after'', ``before'') but due to the complexity of natural language, we found exceptions and other complex scenarios that could not be modeled automatically.